MVIG-SJTU/AlphaPose/doc/run.md

 We provide a script `run.sh` to ease your effort of running our code.
 Here, we first list the flags of this script and then give some examples.

 ## Flags
 - `--indir`: Directory of the input images.
 All the images in the directory will be processed.
-Input dir should be **RELATIVE PATH** to AlphaPose directory.
-- `--list`: A text file list for the input images, each line is the **ASOLUTE PATH** to the image.
-Not co-appear with `--indir`
+- `--list`: A text file list for the input images
 - `--video`: Read video and process the video frame by frame.
-- `--outdir`: Output directory to store the human detection and pose estimation results.
+- `--outdir`: Output directory to store the pose estimation results.
 - `--save_img`: If turned-on, it will visualize the results and save them as images in $outdir/vis.
 - `--save_video`: If turned-on, it will visualize the results and save them as a video.
 - `--vis_fast`: If turned on, it will use faster rendering method.
 Default is false.